Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 prediction values, bXi,pre, as follows:

-bxi,pre = żbXi + Ŕ (i= 1, 2) (3-16)
++ Ŕ (i= 1,

-and Ŕ are universal constants.
-Their values are empirically determined using
+values are empirically determined using experimental bXi

-experimental bXi values and predicted bXi,pre
+values and predicted bXi,pre values.
+It should be stressed

-values.
-It should be stressed that pure prediction is possible, because the
+that pure prediction is possible, because the constants are universal.
+Two

-constants are universal.
-Two components must have the same universal constants.
+components must have the same universal constants.

-pure prediction of bX1
+The pure prediction

-The pure prediction of bX1
+The pure prediction of bX1 consists of following

-consists of following steps: (i) fix the system temperature, T, and a
+steps: (i) fix the system temperature, T, and a binary system forming a

-calculate Ć using Equation (3-5) and lnX using Equation (3-2). (iii)
+and lnX using Equation (3-2). (iii) determine constants l, m

-determine constants l, m and n in Equation (3-15) using
+and n in Equation (3-15) using data regression to kij

-data regression to kij obtained from the k-value
+obtained from the k-value parameter table for bX1.

-the table including 2700 systems, if they have Ć values close to that of the Ái-predicting
+have Ć values close to that of the Ái-predicting system,

-system, (iv) assume a bX1 value, (v) determine h1E/RT
+(iv) assume a bX1 value, (v) determine h1E/RT

 value using Equation (3-4), (vi) determine c1 to c4